HarryLeBlanc/Yummy/README.md

 ## Version history:

+### 1.1.1:

+#### added methods:

+vibrato
+tremolo

+#### fixed bugs:

+bug in debugprint handling nil values (again!)

+### 1.1.0:

+#### added methods:

+clonekeys
+closestnote
+degreestoabsolutenotes
+genchord
+harmonic
+inttoroman
+killslidingbpm
+notetodegree
+portamentomelody
+randomseed
+romantoint
+slidebpm
+slidemelody
+stringtonestedarray
+synctoslidingbpm

+#### bug fixes:

+fixed bug in debugprint when expanding hashes
+fixed bug in debugprint when printing nils (this was harder than I thought it would be)
-1.0.1, fixed 2 bugs in convertdrumnotation
+fixed bug in transposesample

-1.0.2, fixed bug in samplebpm
+fixed bug in arrange for pitch shifted samples inside phrasedensities

+#### enhancements:

+added support for melodies in scale degrees to arrange
+added support for synth layering in arrange
+added support for different (or no) stretch methods in transposesample

-1.0.3, added adsr & levels args to env
+### 1.0.3, added adsr & levels args to env

+### 1.0.2, fixed bug in samplebpm

+### 1.0.1, fixed 2 bugs in convertdrumnotation

+### 1.0.0 original release

 ## Methods grouped by purpose